Village asked to assist with Graham Library maintenance

 Members of the Graham Public Library Board sent the Village Board a letter about maintenance needs at the Union Grove-based facility, located at 1215 Main St.

-The Village Board reviewed the Library Board’s request at its most recent meeting April 23.
+The Village Board reviewed the Library Board’s request at its meeting April 23.
 No action, however, was taken, and the matter is being carried forward for further discussion and deliberation this month.

 The Library Board’s letter to the village stated a need for “a person who could do occasional light duty maintenance jobs for us.”
 The letter further suggested a staffer within the public works department might be well suited for the assistance.